Bealby/lisa-fairfield/README.md

 in gaining information; while exuding professionalism.

-It needs to come across well on mobile devices while users are on the move, as well as being highly afective on tablets and desktop to allow for a more comfortable viewing in the office/ home.
+It needs to come across well on mobile devices while users are on the move, as well as being highly affective on tablets and desktop to allow for more comfortable viewing in the office/ home.

-Some snippets of user feeback can be find below:
+Typical comments from key players in the industry include:

 - ”Producers and directors work under a lot of pressure.
 Searching for actors/ actresses will be a ruthless process”